Ardèle: French productions

-Ardèle was first presented in Paris at the Comédie des Champs-Élysées on 4 November 1948; directed by Roland Piétri and designed by Jean-Denis Malclès, it starred Marcel Pérès as the General, Mary Morgan as the Countess and Jacques Castelot as the Count.
-(Because it was a relatively short play by Anouilh's standards, it was staged with a brief 'curtain-raiser' in the form of Anouilh's semi-autobiographical vignette Episode de la vie d'un auteur.)
+Ardèle was first presented in Paris at the Comédie des Champs-Élysées on 4 November 1948; directed by Roland Piétri and designed by Jean-Denis Malclès [fr], it starred Marcel Pérès as the General, Mary Morgan [fr] as the Countess and Jacques Castelot as the Count.

+Because it was a relatively short play by Anouilh's standards, the premiere was staged with a brief 'curtain-raiser' in the form of Anouilh's semi-autobiographical vignette Episode de la vie d'un auteur.
 Anouilh later developed the characters of the General and his wife in La Valse des toréadors (The Waltz of the Toreadors), which opened at the Comédie des Champs-Elysées in January 1952.

-Paris revivals of Ardèle itself followed in 1958, 1979 and 1998.
+Paris revivals of Ardèle itself followed in 1958 at the Comédie des Champs-Élysées, 1979 at the Théâtre Hébertot (where Pierre Mondy co-directed with Piétri), and later in 1998.

 A French television adaptation starring Daniel Ivernel was broadcast in October 1981.

 Cry of the Peacock

 On Broadway, the play failed utterly in a production at the Mansfield Theatre directed by Martin Ritt, with set and costumes designed by Cecil Beaton; translator Cecil Robson changed the title to Cry of the Peacock in reference to Amélie's repeated, bird-like cries of "Léon!"
 Opening on 11 April 1950, it closed on the 12th.
 The cast included Raymond Lovell as the General with Oscar Karlweis and Marta Linden as the Count and Countess.